Recreational vs Technical Diving

 Let’s have a look at the definitions for both recreational and technical diving.

 Recreational diving is also known as sport diving.
-The general definition is that it allows to limit the diving to be able to directly ascent to the surface at any time during a dive.
+The general definition is that it allows limiting the diving to be able to directly ascent to the surface at any time during a dive.

-Direct ascent in this case means that you come up from a dive at a constant and set speed while not having to make any stops.
+A direct ascent, in this case, means that you come up from a dive at a constant and set speed while not having to make any stops.
 This does increase the safety of the experience tremendously as in case of an emergency there’s always a quick escape.

 Technical diving in comparison is usually referred to as a dive where you have to make decompression stops during your ascent.
 This is done to allow your body to prevent nitrogen bubbles from building up in your body and causing serious health issues.

 Another definition is that a technical dive can involve diving in obstructing spaces like caves or wrecks.
 In this case, the ability to abort a dive and ascent from underwater is not that simple as you are within a structure that prevents you from coming straight up.
 This also means that you need to do a lot more planning for the dive itself as well as for contingencies in that case.